Summer 2022 Application Deadline: December 15, 2021

 OTHER ESSENTIAL PROGRAM INFORMATION:

-Program Requirements and Restrictions: All participants are expected to participate fully in an intensive program.
+Program Requirements and Restrictions: All participants are expected to fully participate in the program.
+Candidates should be made aware that they are applying for an intensive program and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends may not accompany participants on any part of the program.
 Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods.
+If the program is conducted virtually, the same participation requirements apply.

 Program Funding: All participant costs are covered by the SUSI program.

-Selection process: After the application review process, PAS Tirana reviews can nominate ONE teacher and ONE administrator.
-However, the nominees will participate in the program only if selected as a finalist by the by the selection committee in Washington.
+Selection process: After the application review process, the U.S. Embassy Tirana can nominate ONE teacher and ONE administrator.
+However, the nominees will participate in the program only if selected as a finalist by the final selection committee in Washington DC.

 Make sure to specify the program you are applying for.